daniel-alao/COVID-19-Analysis/README.md

 ---

-# Findings and Recommendations : "To every cause,there is an effect..."
-This section touches the 'effects' of our findings and reccomenations.
+# Findings :

+**"To every cause,there is an effect..."
+This section touches the 'effects' of our findings and reccomenations.**

  By sight, there is the recorded cumulative confirmed cases of  **_149,720,008,519_**